 This climactic moment sends Achilles into an incredible rage.
 He releases his anger on the Trojans, eventually killing Hector.
 Achilles meets his fate, foretold in the prophecy when he’s shot in the heel with an arrow.
 The novel ends when Achilles and Patroclus reunite in the underworld.

-Questions about The Song of Achilles Plot
+Questions and Answers about The Song of Achilles Plot

 What is the main message of the Song of Achilles?
 What is the main theme of The Song of Achilles?
 The main theme of this novel is the power of love.
 The novel shows how love is capable of overcoming vast obstacles, including death.
 Readers may also find themselves noticing themes of pride and violence.